wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
-            Corresponds to the write concern j Option option.
-The journal option requests acknowledgement from MongoDB that the write operation has been written to the journal.
+            When this option used, the Micro Integrator requests an acknowledgement from MongoDB that the write operation has been written to the journal.
+This applies when the write concern is set to 'j'.
         </td>
         <td>
             -